 Data Entry Advantages

-Only use one hand: Unlike the numbers across the top of the keyboard, you can easily enter numbers from a number pad using only one hand.
+Only use one hand: Unlike the numbers across the top of the keyboard, you can easily enter numbers from a numpad using only one hand.
 This offers two possible advantages.

 It can reduce fatigue that can be brought on by large amounts of data entry.
 Or, if you need to use a mouse in conjunction with with entering the data (and are comfortable using your non-dominant hand to do it) you can enter the numbers with one hand while controlling the mouse with another.